 With the gel applied, it’s time for the Zoom process to work its magic.
 We use a specialized light that uses Blue LED technology to activate the bleaching gel and help speed up the process.
 This light allows the gel to penetrate your enamel faster, often leading to quick results for a smile up to eight shades lighter.

 The Zoom whitening process generally takes about an hour to complete.
-During this time, your dentist will need to reapply the gel and light about two or three times, bleaching your teeth in fifteen-minute intervals.
-With proper care and oral hygiene, your new, brighter smile could last years after in-office whitening.
+During this time, your dentist must reapply the gel and light about two or three times, bleaching your teeth in fifteen-minute intervals.
+With proper care and oral hygiene, your new, brighter smile could last for years after in-office whitening.

 What Causes Tooth Discoloration?

 One of the most common causes of tooth discoloration is poor dental hygiene.
-When plaque and tartar build up on the surface of the teeth, it can result in yellow or brown stains that are difficult to remove.
-Not brushing and flossing regularly can also lead to the accumulation of food particles and bacteria, which can cause discoloration over time.
+Plaque and tartar buildup can cause tough yellow or brown stains on teeth.
+Skipping regular brushing and flossing lets food particles and bacteria collect, leading to discoloration over time.

 Another common culprit of tooth discoloration is diet.
 Certain foods and drinks, such as coffee, tea, red wine, and dark berries, contain pigments that can stain the teeth.
 Consistently consuming these items can gradually darken the enamel, leading to a dull or yellow appearance.

 Smoking is another significant factor in tooth discoloration.
-The nicotine and tar in cigarettes can penetrate the enamel of the teeth, causing them to become yellow or brown in color.
-Smoking also reduces saliva production, making it easier for stains to stick to the teeth and more difficult to remove.
+The nicotine and tar in cigarettes can penetrate the enamel of the teeth, causing them to become yellow or brown.
+Smoking dries out your mouth, letting stains cling to teeth and making them harder to clean.

 Genetics can also play a role in tooth discoloration.
-Some people are simply more prone to developing yellow or gray teeth due to their genetic makeup.
-This can be exacerbated by other factors like diet and lifestyle choices, making it important to take extra care in maintaining good oral hygiene habits.
+Some people are more prone to developing yellow or gray teeth due to their genetic makeup.
+Eating and daily habits can add to this problem, making good dental care extra important.

 Certain medical conditions and medications can also contribute to tooth discoloration.
 For example, conditions like enamel hypoplasia or fluorosis can result in white spots or streaks on the teeth.
 Tetracycline, a medication, can also cause discoloration, especially when taken during childhood when the teeth are still developing.

 Age is another factor that can affect the color of teeth.
-As we age, the enamel naturally wears down, revealing the yellowish dentin underneath.
+The enamel naturally wears down as we age, revealing the yellowish dentin underneath.
 This can make the teeth appear darker and more discolored over time.

 Teeth Whitening FAQs